Skip to Content

 The Paul P. Fidler Research Grant award includes a cash stipend, travel to two national conferences, a presentation at a national conference, and priority consideration for publication.
 Specifically, the grant's comprehensive award package includes:

-• Travel to the 30th National Conference on Students in Transition, October 2023, at which the award will be presented
+• Registration to the 31st National Conference on Students in Transition (virtual, 2024), where the awardee will be introduced.

-• Travel to the 31st National Conference on Students in Transition, October 2024, at which the research findings will be reported
+• Registration and travel (if offered in-person) to the 32nd National Conference on Students in Transition (2025) where the research grant findings will be reported.

-• Announcement on the National Resource Center webpage, listservs, and print publications
+• Announcement on the National Resource Center webpage, listservs, and online publications.

 Eligibility